 Top reasons why cost per acquisition may increase:

 - Lower conversion rates: If more clicks are irrelevant, you will spend more money per acquisition.

 - Higher costs per click: If your conversion rates are the same, but your cost per acquisition is higher the most likely reason for an increase in cost per acquisition is a higher cost per click.

-Though high figures on any of these metrics may seem impressive, the value of any AdWords and marketing campaign is measured by return on investment (ROI).
-Knowing what your return on investment is will help you determine if the money you are spending on AdWords is being spent well.
+Though high figures on any of these metrics may seem impressive, the value of any Ads and marketing campaign is measured by return on investment (ROI).
+Knowing what your return on investment is will help you determine if the money you are spending on Ads is being spent well.

 To start off, it is import to track your lead sources with lead tracking software to establish which channels are generating the most valuable leads.
 Once you have established which channels are generating good leads, you can use Google’s formulas to calculate the value of each conversion.
 Once you’ve identified channels and strategies that work well, you can generate more of the best quality leads with better budget allocations.